 But history is nothing new to the Turk family.
 Her husband David taught history and government at Salem High School for three decades and he also made some history of his own coaching volleyball and lacrosse for 22 years each.

 All three of their children are products of Salem City Schools.
 Michael, 35, is the Director of Finance for Capital One and part-owner of Olde Salem Brewing.
-Daniel, 31, is a realtor here in Salem for Re-Max and Rachel, 29, is a Dr. and Counseling Clinical Psychologist in the Athletic Department at the University of Richmond.
+Daniel, 33, is a realtor here in Salem for Re-Max and Rachel, 31, is a Dr. and Clinical Psychologist in the Athletic Department at the University of Richmond.

 Mayor Turk is a Roanoke College graduate with a bachelor’s degree in business administration, economics, and education.
 She has taught business classes at Salem High School, was the general sales manager at Saturn of Roanoke Valley and an account executive for Q99.
 She retired from Wheeler Broadcasting in 2014.

 Her current term expires on June 30, 2024, and you can contact Mayor Turk at email@example.com